jmeosbn/jmeosbn.github.com/source/_posts/2012-12-10-stellaris-virtual-serial-device.md

 ---

 The Stellaris [Launchpad] is able to provide a virtual serial port over the debug USB interface.
-With this serial connection, data can be sent in either direction, e.g. to interact with program execution or log it's output.
+Data can be sent in either direction using this serial connection, to interact with program execution, or log it's output.

 [Launchpad]: http://www.ti.com/ww/en/launchpad/stellaris_head.html